- What if I need technical support or have questions about how the online submission system works?

 - Who scores my tasks?

-Each of your tasks are scored by raters who do not know you personally.
+Each of your tasks is scored by raters who do not know you personally.
 Raters are current administrators or have been administrators within the last four years.
 In addition, raters could be faculty unknown to you within your state's school leader university programs.
 Each task is scored by raters who are knowledgeable about the task requirements and rubrics.
 A rater scores no more than one task submitted by a candidate; therefore, your three tasks are scored by no fewer than three raters.

 - When are my scores available?